Watermark-based Attribution of AI-Generated Content

-\myparatight{Impact of watermark length $n$} Figure~\ref{impact_of_n} shows the average TDR, average TAR, worst 1\% TDR, worst 1\% TAR, and FDR when the watermark length $n$ varies from 32 to 80.
-The average TDR and average TAR slightly decrease when $n$ increases from 64 to 80, while the worst 1\% TDR/TAR slightly increases as $n$ increases from 32 to 48 and then decreases as $n$ further increases.
-Table~\ref{diff-n-bitacc} shows the estimated average $\beta_i$ of all users and average $\beta_i$ of the worst 1\% of users in $\beta$-accurate watermarking.
-We observe that the patterns of average TDR/TAR and worst 1\% TDR/TAR are consistent with those of average $\beta_i$ and worst 1\% $\beta_i$, respectively.
-These observations are consistent with our theoretical analysis which shows that TDR or TAR increases as $\beta_i$ increases.
-Our result also implies that HiDDeN watermarking may be unable to accurately encode/decode very long watermarks.
+\myparatight{Impact of $s$, $n$, and $\tau$} Figure~\ref{impact-of-parameter} in the Appendix shows the average TDR/TAR, worst 1\% TDR/TAR, and FDR when $s$, $n$, or $\tau$ varies.
+Both average TDR and TAR are close to 1, and FDR is close to 0, as $s$ varies from 10 to 1,000,000.
+The average TDR/TAR slightly decrease when $n$ increases from 64 to 80, while the worst 1\% TDR/TAR slightly increases as $n$ increases from 32 to 48 and then decreases as $n$ further increases.
+Our result implies that HiDDeN may be unable to accurately encode/decode long watermarks.
+As $\tau$ increases, average TDR/TAR decrease, and FDR also decreases.
+Such trade-off of $\tau$ aligns with Theorem~\ref{general_tdr_theorem},~\ref{FDR_theorem}, and~\ref{general_tar_theorem}.
+More details can be found in Appendix~\ref{appendix:impact of sntau}.